babashka/cli/README.md

 - Open world assumption: passing extra arguments does not break and arguments can be re-used in multiple contexts.
-- Because the line between calling functions from the command line and Clojure itself is blurred, validation of arguments should happen in the same way you'd do it in Clojure, using your favorite tools (manually, spec, schema, malli...).
-As such, the library only focuses on coercion (turning argument strings into data), not on validation.
+- Because the line between calling functions from the command line and Clojure itself is blurred, validation of arguments should happen in your Clojure function, using your favorite tools (manually, spec, schema, malli...).
+As such, the library only focuses on coercion: turning argument strings into data and then passes that data to your function.

 Both `:` and `--` are supported as the initial characters of a named option.
 See [options](https://github.com/babashka/cli#options) for more details.